Top Oracle SOA Admin Interview Questions and Answers

 Ans:

-- Managing the portfolio of services: This includes planning development of new services and updating current services.
+• Managing portfolio of services: planning development of new services and updating current services.

-- Managing the service lifecycle: This is meant to ensure that updates of services do not disturb current services to the consumers.
+• Managing a service lifecycle: This is meant to ensure updates of services do not disturb current services to consumers.

-- Using policies to restrict behavior: Consistency of services can be ensured by having the rules applied to all the created services.
+• Using policies to restrict behavior: Consistency of services ensured by having the rules applied to created services.

-- Monitoring performance of services: The consequences of service downtime or underperformance can be severe because of service composition.
-Therefore action can be taken instantly when a problem occurs by monitoring service performance and availability.
+• Monitoring performance of services: The consequences of a service downtime or underperformance can severe because of service composition.

 Ans: